-This course is an introduction to the foundations of American education and the profession of teaching.
-School organization, history and philosophy of education, and legal issues are explored through classroom discussion and direct observation in K-12 school settings.
-This course includes a 24 hour eight-week field component that requires weekly observations in assigned school settings.
-Prerequisite: Sophomore standing and completion of ENG 112.
+This course is an introduction to the foundations of American education and the profession of teaching and professional practice.
+School organization, teaching dispositions, history and philosophy of education, and legal issues are explored through classroom discussion and direct observation in K-12 school settings.
+This course includes a 24 hour eight week field component that requires weekly observations in assigned school settings.
+Pre/co-requisite: EDU 115.
 Each semester.